web3-nomad/hedera-docs/tutorials/hello-world/hts-fungible-token.md

 * [ ] Create and mint a new fungible token on HTS
 * [ ] Query the token balance

-The repo, [`github.com/hedera-dev/hello-future-world`](https://github.com/hedera-dev/hello-future-world/), is intended to be used alongside this tutorial.

 ***

 ## Prerequisites